-The Indian Mutiny began on 10 May 1857.
-It is often also referenced as the Indian Rebellion, the Sepoy Mutiny or India’s First War of Independence.
+The Indian Rebellion began on 10 May 1857.
+At the time it was referred to as the Indian ‘Mutiny’, It is also sometimes called India’s First War of Independence.

 However, rumours surrounding the ammunition of new rifles issued to Sepoys is largely regarded to have been the final stimulus for the Mutiny.
 The cartridges that were used in these rifles had to be bitten open.
 Muslim Sepoys were angered as it was rumoured that the cartridges were greased with pig fat, which they do not consume due to the belief that pigs are unclean.
 Hindu Sepoys were angered as it was rumoured they were greased with beef fat, which they also do not consume for religious reasons.
 The response of the British authorities, to allow the Sepoys to grease the cartridges with whatever they wanted, was in the eyes of the Sepoys confirmation of the rumours.

 The British East Indian Army fought against the mutinied Sepoys.
 Buried at Wardsend, George Lambert, was awarded a Victoria Cross for his actions in India.
 You can find out more about him HERE.